-Get a £1 Free Bet for each race during the Cheltenham Festival: Unibet Sign-Up Offer
+Get a £1 free bet for each race during the Cheltenham Festival: Unibet sign-up offer

 How to spend your Unibet Cheltenham free bets

-With Unibet offering £28 worth of free bets for the Cheltenham Festival, there are plenty of options available for you to bet on.
-Here are some ideas:
+With Unibet offering £28 worth of free bets for the Cheltenham Festival, there are plenty of options available for you to bet on, including:

 - Jeriko Du Reponet to win the Supreme @8-1 with Unibet